nautechsystems/nautilus_trader/docs/concepts/message_bus.md

 #### Streams prefix

-The `streams_prefix` string allows you to group all streams for a single trader instance, or organize messages related to a group of trader instances.
-By configuring this grouping behavior, pass a string to the `streams_prefix` configuration option (with other prefixes false).
+The `streams_prefix` string enables you to group all streams for a single trader instance or organize messages for multiple instances.
+Configure this by passing a string to the `streams_prefix` configuration option, ensuring other prefixes are set to false.

 ### Types filtering

-When messages are published on the message bus, they are serialized and written to a stream, provided that a backing for the message bus has been configured and enabled.
+When messages are published on the message bus, they are serialized and written to a stream if a backing for the message bus is configured and enabled.
+To prevent flooding the stream with data like high-frequency quotes, you may filter out certain types of messages from external publication.
-In some cases, you may want to filter out certain types of messages from being externally published to prevent the stream from being 'flooded' with data, such as quotes or other high-frequency information.

 To enable this filtering mechanism, pass a list of `type` objects to the `types_filter` parameter in the message bus configuration, specifying which types of messages should be excluded from external publication.